 In addition, the Nourish Program has brought training of health professionals in line with several national initiatives and guidelines.
 This innovative program has closed the gap in nutrition training and education research among students, health care professionals, and community members to ultimately lower rates of obesity and nutrition-related chronic diseases.

-The Nourish Program features three state-of-the-art integrated facilities – a Research and Development Kitchen, Holistic Garden, and Simulation Lab.
+The Nourish Program features three state-of-the-art integrated facilities – a Research and Teaching Kitchen, Holistic Garden, and Simulation Lab.

 The Nourish Program is housed at UTHealth School of Public Health, 1200 Pressler St, Houston, TX 77030.

 Dietetic Intern Diana Guevara shares tips for lighter eating during the holidays

 Dietetic Intern Diana Guevara provides alternatives for traditional Superbowl snacks

 Dietetic Intern Diana Guevara recommends heart healthy foods

 Chef Wesley McWhorter prepares healthy 4th of July dishes PART 1